Authorization

 API Keys page in CloudZero Settings

-Only users with the Organizer role can manage keys.
-Organizers can assign each key zero or more API scopes, which grant access to endpoints in the CloudZero API.
+Only users with the necessary permissions can manage keys.
+Users can assign each key zero or more API scopes, which grant access to endpoints in the CloudZero API.

 The API Keys page displays a list of keys with the following information: